paulbauriegel/doxa_cython/README.md

 # Cython Wrapper for Doxa

 A quick and dirty cython wrapper for the [Doxa Binarization Framework](https://github.com/brandonmpetty/Doxa).
+This project is obsolete by now.
+Please use the official wrapper from [here](https://github.com/brandonmpetty/Doxa/tree/master/Bindings/Python).

 ## Installation